jmicko/nordic-node/README.md

 - 120-node-objects
 - 130-node-functions

 Detailed instructions may be found inside of the files.
-Start by opening `100-example.js`

 ## Stretch